Adopt a Pet

 DACC has dogs and cats available for adoption.
 Small dog breeds and young puppies are typically transferred to partner rescues, so DACC dogs are usually medium or large breeds five months or older.
 There are two different pathways for adopting a DACC animal, depending on whether the animal is in foster or at the shelter.

-1. If the Facebook or 24 Pet Connect post says the animal is in foster, please send an email to adopt@friendsofdacc.org to arrange a meet-and-greet.
+1. If the listing above says the animal is in foster, please send an email to adopt@friendsofdacc.org to arrange a meet-and-greet.

 The adoption process takes one or more hours, depending on staffing levels and the number of potential adopters.
 We appreciate your patience!